oakleyandrewj/StartersASPNetCore22/README.md

 - MS Tests Unit tests in a .net core project
 - Identity and Authorisation using .net core

+All written in VS from an empty template.
 Its designed to be forked and ran locally with no server connections or external db.